-To further develop the above ideas, we first describe a number of puzzling findings in alternating offer bargaining which show that in some situations SPE predicts well, even when the predictions are far from equal split, whereas in other situations the predictions fail miserably.
-This is in the spirit of Goeree and Holt (2001) who showed that given a game where behavior conforms nicely to predictions of the Nash equilibrium or relevant refinement, a change in the payoff structure can lead to huge inconsistencies between theoretical predictions and observed behavior.
+To further develop these ideas, we first describe a number of puzzling findings in alternating-offer bargaining that show that, in some situations, SPE predicts well, even when the predictions are far from an equal split, whereas in other situations the predictions are highly inaccurate.
+This is in the spirit of Goeree and Holt (2000), who showed that, given a game wherein which behavior conforms nicely to predictions of the Nash equilibrium or relevant refinement, a change in the payoff structure can lead to huge inconsistencies between theoretical predictions and observed behavior.
 Our examples will center on changes mainly in the bargaining protocol.

-Consider first the behavior of subjects in alternating offer bargaining games with time discounting (geometric depreciation) versus fixed time cost (arithmetic depreciation).
-In Weg et al. (1990)'s Experiment 1, subjects negotiated over the division of a pie worth initially 60 Israeli New Shekels using an infinite horizon alternating offer bargaining protocol with time discounting.
+Consider, first, the behavior of subjects in alternating-offer bargaining games with time-discounting (geometric depreciation) versus fixed-time cost (arithmetic depreciation).
+In Weg et al. (1990)'s Experiment 1, subjects negotiated over the division of a pie worth initially 60 Israeli new shekels using an infinite-horizon alternating-offer bargaining protocol with time discounting.
 There were three different experimental conditions used in a within-subject design: condition S (for strong) with $\delta_1 > \delta_2$ (where 1 and 2 refer to the first and second mover), condition E (for equal) with $\delta_1 = \delta_2$, and condition W (for weak) with $\delta_1 < \delta_2$.
 The actual discount factors used were (0.90, 0.50), (0.67, 0.67), and (0.50, 0.90), respectively.
 Experiment 2 used the same procedure but with faster shrinking rates of (0.50, 0.17), (0.17, 0.17), and (0.17, 0.50).
-The results were clear: according to SPE the agreement should be reached in the first period with the first mover receiving 91%, 60%, and 18% of the pie in conditions S, E and W, respectively, in Experiment 1 and 91%, 86%, and 55%, respectively, in Experiment 2.
+The results were clear: According to SPE the agreement should be reached in the first period with the first mover receiving 91 percent, 60 percent, and 18 percent of the pie in conditions S, E, and W, respectively, in Experiment 1 and 91 percent, 86 percent, and 55 percent, respectively, in Experiment 2.
 These predictions were rejected overwhelmingly by the mean final offers to the first mover.
 Not only did the SPE model fail as a point predictor, it also failed to account for observed qualitative differences.
-The model assigns the largest proportion of the pie to the first mover in condition S and the smallest in condition W with condition E falling in between.
-In contrast, the mean final offers were ordered in exactly the opposite way.
-Further, the absence of learning effects and the relatively large proportion of disadvantageous counter-offers deepened the contrast between behavior and the predictions of the SPE model.
+The model assigns the largest proportion of the pie to the first mover in condition S and the smallest in condition W, with condition E falling in between.
+In contrast, the mean final offers were ordered in the opposite way.
+Further, the absence of learning effects and the relatively large proportion of disadvantageous counteroffers deepened the contrast between behavior and the predictions of the SPE model.
 Surprisingly, a model that is based on equal monetary payoff received strong support.
-Zwick et al. (1992) reported similar results where the discounting was implemented as the probability of breakdown.
+Zwick et al. (1992) reported similar results when the discounting was implemented as the probability of breakdown.